My my academic research focussed on two general themes:

-Past and current affiliations:
+Past academic affiliations:

 - 2007-2011: I obtained my doctoral degree at the Max Planck Institute for Psycholinguistics in Nijmegen, under the supervision of James McQueen and Holger Mitterer